electron/electron/docs/api/breaking-changes.md

 # API Contract

-Breaking changes will be included in this documentation, and deprecation warnings added to JS code where possible, at least [one major version](electron-versioning.md#semver) before the change is made.
+Breaking changes will be documented here, and deprecation warnings added to JS code where possible, at least [one major version](electron-versioning.md#semver) before the change is made.

 # `FIXME` comments